SiddharthaSen99/Off-policy-GA/README.md

  - Search about the DL convergence behaviour policy in order to come up with a suitable behavioural policy
  - Work in improving the models and figuring out why the rewards are in constant range

+ This week tasks:
+  - Compare performance using different environments.

  Official DeepNeuroevolution: https://github.com/uber-research/deep-neuroevolution